Shining a Light on the 8 Best Marine Solar Panels

 - Higher percentage efficiency of sunlight to electricity

 - Can be mounted to most surfaces

 Monocrystalline Solar Panels

 This process forms an ingot, which is removed from the vat and left to cool.
 It's then sliced into wafer-thin pieces to develop the cells.
-It's an incredibly wasteful process, as most of the silicone gets discarded.
+It's an incredibly wasteful process, as most of the silicon gets discarded.

 The advantage of a monocrystalline panel is that they're the most efficient variety, with some of the latest panels converting 22% of sunlight into electricity.